mitto98/nuxt-docker/README.md

-# Nuxt production ready docker image
+# Nuxt SSR production ready docker image

-This image is the base to build a production grade docker image for your nuxt app.
+This image is the base to build a production grade docker image for your nuxt ssr app.

 ## Getting started